m-quintero/Volume_Snapshot_Cleanup/README.md

 # AWS Volume Cleanup Script

 ## Description
 The `volume_snap_cleaner.sh` script is designed to automate the deletion of unused AWS EBS volumes or snapshots.
-It allows users to specify whether they are deleting an EBS volume or a snapshot, choose the AWS region, set the account type (commercial or government), and add a ticket identifier for operation tracking.
+It supports input files containing mixed resource types and includes auditing features via CloudTrail to track deletion actions.

 ## Features
-- **Resource Type Selection**: Users can choose to delete either EBS volumes or snapshots.
+- **Mixed Input Support**: Detects and prompts for EBS volume or snapshot processing if input file includes both.
-- **Region Selection**: Users can specify an AWS region for the operation.
-If no region is specified, the script checks all US regions (commercial or government based on the account type).
+- **Region Selection**: Operates in a specified AWS region or across all supported US regions.
 - **Account Type**: Supports both commercial and government account types.
+- **Dry Run Mode**: Safely simulate deletions before executing them.
-- **Ticket Identifier**: Allows adding a ticket identifier for operation tracking.
+- **Ticket Identifier**: Adds a tracking ID to the deletion report.
+- **Safety Checks**: The script includes confirmation prompts to prevent accidental deletions.
 - **Status Check**: Before deletion, the script displays the current status of the resources and asks for user confirmation.
-- **Deletion Report**: Generates a report after deletion with details of the deleted resources.
-- **Safety Checks**: The script includes confirmation prompts to prevent accidental deletions.
+- **CloudTrail Auditing**: Captures and logs the most recent CloudTrail event for each deleted resource.
+- **Report Generation**: Creates a detailed report post-deletion and displays it on-screen.
+- **Error Handling**: Provides feedback for missing resources, AMI conflicts, and permission issues.

 ## Prerequisites
-- AWS CLI must be installed and configured with the necessary permissions to manage EBS volumes and snapshots.
+- AWS CLI must be installed and configured with required permissions to manage EBS and query CloudTrail.
+- jq must be installed to parse JSON responses
 - Bash environment to run the script.

 ## Usage